apoorva1509/GSoC-2021/README.md

 ### Documentation

-Document to run ojs container locally or to deploy it manually can be find [here](https://github.com/cdli-gh/ojs/blob/main/README.md)
+Document to run ojs container locally or to deploy it manually can be found [here](https://github.com/cdli-gh/ojs/blob/main/README.md)

 ## Milestone 2

 The work done in Milestone 2 was

-- Creating a workflow for open submission and open review of articles in ojs.
+- Created a workflow for open submission and open review of articles in ojs.
-- Creating a test submission in ojs with complete open review process
+- Created a test submission in ojs with complete open review process
-- Implementing single article web view design
+- Implemented single article web view design
-- Remove header from latex convertor
+- Removed header from latex convertor

 Along with this we even discussed the final workflow to be followed to integrate ojs submissions in CDLI journals dashboard and publish them.